LetsBeExplorers/Computational-Linear-Algebra/Program3/README.md

     method called roundToSignificantDigits: rounds a double to a specified number of significant digits

-    method called printSolutiontoFile: checks if the system is inconsistent or underdetermined. if not, it prints the solution if vectorb is zero, the solution is the zero vector if the system is inconsistent, then it can't be solved. solution matrix will contain infinities
+    method called printSolutiontoFile: checks if the system is inconsistent or underdetermined. if not, print the solution if vectorb is zero, the solution is the zero vector if the system is inconsistent, then it can't be solved. solution matrix will contain infinities